torognes/swarm/README.md

 Chains of amplicons can form when using short sequences, a slowly-evolving marker or a high *d* value.
-Using amplicon abundance information, these chains can be easily identified and broken to improve swarm's precision.
-Until we include that functionality directly into swarm, we provide a simple to use python script, and recommend to apply it to all swarm results.
-The script, tested with python 2.7, is located in the folder `scripts`, and can be used as
+Using amplicon abundance information, these chains can be easily identified and broken to improve **swarm**'s precision.
+Until we include that functionality directly into **swarm**, we provide a simple to use python script, and recommend to apply it to all **swarm** results.
+The script, tested with python 2.7, is located in the folder `scripts`, and can be used as follows:
-follows:

 ```
 python swarm_breaker.py --help
 python swarm_breaker.py -f amplicons.fasta -s amplicons.swarms 2> amplicons.log > amplicons.swarms2
 ```

-The script produces refined OTUs and write them to the standard output.
-It also writes debugging informations to the standard error, that could be redirected to a log file, or redirected to `/dev/null`.
-As of today, `swarm_breaker.py` is rapid enough to deal with 454 data sets, but might be to slow for large Illumina data sets.
+The script produces refined OTUs and writes them to the standard output.
+It also writes debugging information to the standard error, that could be redirected to a log file, or redirected to `/dev/null`.
+As of today, `swarm_breaker.py` is rapid enough to deal with 454 data sets, but might be too slow for large Illumina data sets.
 We are currently testing a much faster algorithm, and plan to release it as soon as possible.